ncatlab/nlab-content/pages/4/8/3/2/2384/content.md

 ## Related fields

-This section gathers works in domain that often use category theory as a language for logical discourse.
+This section gathers works in domains that often use category theory as a language for logical discourse.

 ### Algebraic topology

-Algebraic topology techniques and intuitions have been used to study neuronal morphologies.
+[[algebraic topology|Algebraic topology]] techniques and intuitions developed along with [[persistent homology]] have been used to study neuronal morphologies.

+Additionally, the clustering algorithm [UMAP](https://umap-learn.readthedocs.io/en/latest/), commonly-used in computational biology to classify sequencing data, relies on [[fuzzy simplicial set]]s.
+For more detail, see the following blog post:

+* John Carlos Baez, [The Category Theory Behind UMAP](https://johncarlosbaez.wordpress.com/2020/02/10/the-category-theory-behind-umap/), Azimuth

 ### Algebraic geometry

-Singularities in algebraic geometry have been used to study morphologies.
+The concept of [[singularity|singularities]], in algebraic geometry, has been used to model anatomic morphologies and behaviours.

 ### References

+Persistent homology:

-* Kanari, Lida; Dłotko, Paweł; Scolamiero, Martina; Levi, Ran; Shillcock, Julian; Hess, Kathryn; Markram, Henry (2016), _Quantifying topological invariants of neuronal morphologies_, [arXiv:1603.08432](https://arxiv.org/abs/1603.08432)
+* L Kanari, P Dłotko, M Scolamiero, R Levi, J Shillcock, K Hess, H Markram (2016), _Quantifying topological invariants of neuronal morphologies_, [arXiv:1603.08432](https://arxiv.org/abs/1603.08432)

-* Lee, Yongjin; Barthel, Senja D.; Dłotko, Paweł; Moosavi, S. Mohamad; Hess, Kathryn; Smit, Berend (2017), _Pore-geometry recognition: on the importance of quantifying similarity in nanoporous materials_, [arXiv:1701.06953.](https://arxiv.org/abs/1701.06953)
+* Y Lee, SD Barthel, P Dłotko, SM Moosavi, K Hess, B Smit, (2017), _Pore-geometry recognition: on the importance of quantifying similarity in nanoporous materials_, [arXiv:1701.06953.](https://arxiv.org/abs/1701.06953)

+Fuzzy simplicial sets:

+* A Jackson, _The mathematics of UMAP_, [pdf](https://adelejackson.github.io/files/Maths_of_UMAP.pdf)

+* S Spivak, _Metric Realization of Fuzzy Simplicial Sets_, [pdf](https://math.mit.edu/~dspivak/files/metric_realization.pdf)

+Singularities:

-*  E.C.
-Zeeman, _Catastrophe Theory_, Scientific American, April 1976; pp. 65–70, 75–83, [pdf](http://www.gaianxaos.com/pdf/dynamics/zeeman-catastrophe_theory.pdf)
+*  EC Zeeman, _Catastrophe Theory_, Scientific American, April 1976; pp. 65–70, 75–83, [pdf](http://www.gaianxaos.com/pdf/dynamics/zeeman-catastrophe_theory.pdf)

 ## Higher structures

 ### Hyperstructures

+[[hyperstructure|Hyperstructures]] are a type of higher structures tailored to hierarchical organizations in biology.
+These structures offer an alternative to $n$-categories in that biological processes are not necessarily oriented as [[globe|globular arrows]] but as mechanisms with _bonds_.

++--{.query}

+[[Remy Tuyeras|Remy]]: _The following discussion belonged to a previous version of this page.
+What is the state of [[hyperstructure]]s nowadays? are these reflections still relevant?_

 Noticing that category theory at first is a formalism of _states_ and _processes_ (directed arrows) and $n$-category theory of processes of processes, etc., can we also naturally encode in its language _structures of structures_, i.e. hierarchical structures, which do not naturally or not manifestly have an interpretation as processes, in particular in that they are lacking the directionality of processes?

-Whatever the definition of [[hyperstructure]] really will be in the end, I think this question is what motivates them: a hyperstructure differs from an $\infty$-category in that in degree $n$ it has cells ( _bonds_ ) which _bind_ $(n-1)$-cells, but there is no directionality imposed on this, and not necessarily a notion of composition.
+Whatever the definition of [[hyperstructure]] really will be in the end, I think this question is what motivates them: a hyperstructure differs from an $\infty$-category in that in degree $n$ it has cells (called _bonds_) which _bind_ $(n-1)$-cells, but there is no directionality imposed on this, and not necessarily a notion of composition.

 Now, biological structures are often of the complex hierarchical structure that one would imagine the concept of  [[hyperstructure]] would describe to some extent, but if the notion of hyperstructure is good and natural, that should be just a very specific of a more general kind of applications which maybe should not be regarded as the archetypical application of the concept as such.
 In this respect it is maybe noteworthy that the idea of hyperstructure does not originate in a motivation from biology, but was originally conceived as a means to formalize [[extended cobordism]]s such as appear in the [[generalized tangle hypothesis]].
+=--

 ### n-Categories